 Things to look for when your child or pet consumes ice melt.

 A child may develop a rash or redness in or around their mouth and may experience drooling.
-If your child swallows any ice melting crystal and starts having these kinds of symptoms, start by wiping out their mouth then give them a small glass of milk, the call poison control for further instructions.
+If your child swallows any ice melting crystal and starts having these kinds of symptoms, start by wiping out their mouth then give them a small glass of milk, then call poison control for further instructions.

 If your dog has walked on or around ice melt, they may experience dryness or irritation on their paws.
 Because of this, many ingest the chemicals, which may result in stomach irritation or, in severe cases, drooling, vomiting, or seizures.
 If these symptoms occur, contact your veterinarian right away.

-How to clean floors that have ice melt
+How to clean floors that have Ice melt

 Start by vacuuming the area to remove any loose debris.
 Spray a mixture of equal parts vinegar and water and gently brush in the solution and let sit.
 After about 5 minutes, you can blot up the moisture, then mist with plain water and blot again.
-Repeat as needed until the spot is clean.
+Repeat this process as needed until the spot is clean.

 Ice melt is a valuable product in areas that experience harsh winters, but if you are concerned about the safety of your family or guests, it might be best to use a completely non-toxic ice melt.
 Though they tend to work slower and cost more, the value of knowing your family is completely safe is worth far more.